httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 When a receiving implementation parses HTTP fields that are known to be Structured Fields, it is important that care be taken, as there are a number of edge cases that can cause interoperability or even security problems.
 This section specifies the algorithm for doing so.

-Given an array of bytes as input_bytes that represent the chosen field's field-value (which is empty if that field is not present) and field_type (one of "dictionary", "list", or "item"), return the parsed header value.
+Given an array of bytes as input_bytes that represent the chosen field's field-value (which is empty if that field is not present) and field_type (one of "dictionary", "list", or "item"), return the parsed field value.

 0. Convert input_bytes into an ASCII string input_string; if conversion fails, fail parsing.
 1. Discard any leading SP characters from input_string.